KrashKartMedia/wordcamp-talks/README.md

 5. Select .Zip file
 6. Click Install Now
 7. Activate WordCamp Talks Plugin
+8. Go to Settings > Permalinks and update your permalinks.
+You do not have to change the permalink structure.
+Simply click save changes.
+For what ever reasoning, new custom post types wont show on the front end unless you update the permalinks.

 ## Installation - FTP Client
 1. Download plugin